rtaccon/Cisco---Cisco-Data-Center-and-Cloud-Made-Easy/README.md

 **\*Module 6 - VMware NSX-T and Cisco ACI Integration** In this chapter we will cover how ACI integration to VMware NSX-T brings value to both network and vm-admins, how it works, what happens automatically behind the scenes and how to configure it https://www.youtube.com/watch?v=6brL3taS6V8&t=14s

+**\*Module 6: ACI HTML5 Plugin for VMware VCenter - Installation and Logical Network Configuration** In this video Max Alvarado (Technical Solutions Architect at Cisco) shows you how to install the ACI HTML5 Plugin for VCenter which may be useful if you are a VM-Admin and would like to provision networking services yourself leveraging a common network for both Overlay and Underlay through ACI.
+This allows organizations to unify the network and preserve knowledge domains and tools isolated but working in a collaborative way.